Spdware/University-Notes/University/archive/CI/Cloud Computing.md

 ![](https://i.imgur.com/e3zNb6H.png)

 HW resources are partitioned and shared among multiple virtual machines.
 The virtual machine monitor (VMM) governs the access to the physical resources among running VMs.
 Performance isolation and security: if you want to devote a number of resources to a machine you can and each machine is separated from the other so if one crashes the others are unaffected.
 Different machine can runs different OS.
 Without virtualization every server runs an OS and a single application to avoid to crash other applications in case of failures, but this would lead to a waste of resources.
-With vartualization you can run multiple applications in a single machine using different VM.
+With virtualization you can run multiple applications in a single machine using different VM.
 You can also port the VM to others machines copying the VM reducing the time required.
 Impact of Virtualization on the evolution of IT systems:
 - Sever consolidation
 - Cloud computing